Jocelyn B. Smith - When I Need You (A. Hammond/C. Bayer Sager)

-Around the turn of century she worked on projects with classical orchestras, most notably with Sir Simon Rattle and the Berlin Philharmonic Orchestra in 2001.
-However, jazz and popular music still hold her attention and in 2003 Jocelyn B. Smith received an IFPI Jazz award for her CD 'Blue Light & Nylon', a fictitious meeting of Weill and Gershwin.
+Around the turn of the century, she worked on projects with classical orchestras, most notably with Sir Simon Rattle and the Berlin Philharmonic Orchestra in 2001.
+However, jazz and popular music still held her attention and in 2003 Jocelyn B. Smith received an IFPI Jazz award for her CD 'Blue Light & Nylon', a fictitious meeting of Weill and Gershwin.

 At DALI we often use this track when we demonstrate for visitors.
 The emotional impact of Jocelyn's unbelievable intonation has been known to give tough men goosebumps and bring tears to the eyes of strong women.

 'When I Need You' is a live recording, not quite as good as 'Stimela' (track #3), but the performance of Jocelyn more than compensates for this.
 A real musical experience.